Annual report 2016-17

 Governance and Legislation

-The NFSA is accountable to the Australian Parliament through the Minister for the Arts, Senator the Hon Mitch Fifield (from 21 September 2015).
-Senator the Hon George Brandis was Minister for the Arts until 21 September 2015.
+The National Film and Sound Archive (NFSA) is accountable to the Australian Parliament through the Minister for the Arts, Senator the Hon Mitch Fifield.

-We guide the delivery of our outputs through our corporate governance framework.
-This includes our enabling legislation and other legislative instruments, our managerial and organisational structure, our corporate policies and strategies, and our resource management practices.
+We guide the delivery of our outputs through our corporate governance framework, which includes our enabling legislation and other legislative instruments, managerial and organisational structure, corporate policies and strategies, and resource management practices.

 We are governed by three pieces of legislation: